SQDNK/SQDNK.github.io/_pages/about.md

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page

-cv_pdf: holly-liu-resume.pdf
 ---

 Hi, I'm Holly.
-I worked at IBM for a bit after graduating from Carnegie Mellon in 2021.
-I have industry experience in web development using React.js, Node.js and debugging / tech support experience with IBM Assembly and Parallel Sysplex.
+I worked at IBM for a bit as part of the z/OS Parallel Sysplex component after graduating from Carnegie Mellon in 2021.
 Back in college, I used to work on animations (Maya), games (Unity), and computer graphics (C++).

 Currently I'm looking for work.